 Of the 21 cartographic works identified as engraved by a John Cooke of either London or with no address, all of these can be assigned to a period up to 1812 (entries 1-21 in the Cartobibliography) and range from the set of charts of the Coast of Ireland, to A General Synopsis Of Geography, by John Cooke Late Geographer to the Admiralty.

-This Synopsis of Geography, published in 1812, was printed for James Cooke at his Bloomsbury address (21).
-It is a complete manual and guide to the drawing of maps, with historical introduction, geometrical figures and discussion of projections and illustrated with 20 copper plates, most dated 1811 and signed by John Cooke.
+This Synopsis of Geography, published in 1812, was Printed for James Cooke at his Bloomsbury address (21) but represents another publishing venture for John Cooke.
+It is a complete manual and guide to the drawing of maps, with historical introduction, geometrical figures and discussion of projections and illustrated with 20 copper plates, most dated 1811 and signed by Cooke.

-Besides the Synopsis set of maps, only six more maps signed by Cooke have been found which were produced after his dismissal from the Admiralty in 1805 but before 1817.
+Besides the Synopsis set of maps, only six more maps signed by Cooke have been found which were produced after his dismissal from the Admiralty (between 1804 and 1807, see above) but before 1817.
 These include the four maps for the Cyclopedia written and produced by Abraham Rees, a map of the British Empire in the East and the map of Plymouth Dock already mentioned.

 At some time between these dates John Cooke moved permanently to Plymouth.
 If he had married we would expect to have a marriage entry or at least the registrations of the births of children during this time.
 If, indeed, the Mrs Cooke on the trade card of 1805 (Howell Street) was his wife we would expect to find children listed.
 With no marriage certificate and no death certificate for a Mrs Cooke that fits, the suspicion is that John Cooke was too busy to marry.